TopicalTom/Shoppies/README.md

 There was a brief moment of time where I considered not taking on this UX Development challenge as I only recently got into development and wasn't sure if I was ready to jump into a job that revolved around it.
 However, as somone who is currently one movie away from completing the top 100 movies, and 70 away from completing all 250 top rated movies on IMDB, I couldn't give up the chance to combine my continued love for movies while reinvigorating my new found exploration into development.

 This project, also provided a great chance to to really understand how Design and Development contribute to shaping an experience while challenging me to apply concepts in a practical way.
-Before going into how I added the functional requirements for this challenge, I want to quickly go over my thought process and areas I focused on when approaching my version of Shoppies:
+Before going into how I added the functional requirements for this challenge, I want to quickly go over areas I focused on for each discipline when approaching my version of Shoppies:

 <br />